Emmanuelle Guyon, the mirror of your emotions

 "In the heart of the ocean" pendant with ocean jasper

-Jasper has also played a significant role in Native American cultures, where certain varieties were revered as protective amulets, warding off nocturnal dangers and fostering the blessings of water and rain, essential for the life and fertility of the land.
+Jasper also held significant importance in Native American cultures, where certain varieties were revered as protective amulets.
+These stones were believed to ward off nocturnal dangers and attract blessings of water and rain, essential elements for life and the fertility of the land.
+In Native American traditions, each type of jasper was associated with nature spirits, offering wisdom and protection to those who carried them.

-As early as the Iron Age, the Japanese esteemed jasper, using it to fashion magatama, pendants with evocative shapes of claws, commas, or the number nine, imbued with a sacred aura.
-Considered relics containing the souls of great warriors, these ornaments were worn by priests and nobles as a distinctive mark of their elevated social status.
+In Japan, as early as the Iron Age, jasper was highly valued and used to craft **magatama**, pendants with evocative shapes resembling claws, commas, or the number nine, imbued with a sacred aura.
+These ornaments were considered relics containing the souls of great warriors and were worn by priests and nobles as distinctive symbols of their high social status.
+Magatama were also regarded as talismans, believed to ensure prosperity and longevity.

 Mines: you can find it frequently but each mine is unique.
 India, México, USA, Brazil, Madagascar and Russia.